A Lesson to Learn: My Size Inc. (MYSZ)

 MYSZ’s Market Performance

-During the last 5 trading sessions, MYSZ rose by +8.21%, which changed the moving average for the period of 200-days by -10.77% in comparison to the 20-day moving average, which settled at $1.3345.
-In addition, My Size Inc. saw 2.84% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MYSZ rose by +5.43%, which changed the moving average for the period of 200-days by -17.58% in comparison to the 20-day moving average, which settled at $1.3460.
+In addition, My Size Inc. saw -3.55% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for MYSZ